 8 ounces your favorite bottled BBQ sauce, plus more for serving

 **this recipe is spicy, so please reduce the cayenne and chili powder if you prefer a more subtle heat

 HSN 20-cup Multicooker (item #605912) or other 20-cup Digital Multicooker with Slow Cook; adjust the ingredient amounts for smaller cookers

 Prep Time: less than 5 minutes

 Cook Time: 6-7 hours

-1. Put the pork loin into the inner pot of the cooker.
-Cover with the rest of the ingredients.
+1. Open the lid of the multicooker and place the pork loin into the center inner pot of the cooker.